chaudharysk/chaudharysk.github.io/README.md

 ## Installation

-1. Clone this repository to your local machine using `git clone https://github.com/yourusername/your-repo-name.git`
+1. Clone this repository to your local machine using `git clone https://github.com/chaudharysk/chaudharysk.github.io.git`
-2. Navigate into the cloned directory: `cd your-repo-name`
+2. Navigate into the cloned directory: `cd chaudharysk.github.io`
 3. Open the `index.html` file in your favorite web browser.
 4. Voila!
 You're now witnessing the magic of my portfolio page.